cortexproject/cortex/docs/blocks-storage/store-gateway.md

       # The CLI flags prefix for this block config is:
       # blocks-storage.bucket-store.metadata-cache
       [redis: <redis_config>]

+      inmemory:
+        # The overall maximum size of stored in memory.
+        # CLI flag: -blocks-storage.bucket-store.metadata-cache.inmemory.max-size
+        [max_size: <int> | default = 262144000]

+        # The maximum size of an item stored in memory.
+Bigger items are not
+        # stored.
+Must specify a value less than max_size.
+        # CLI flag: -blocks-storage.bucket-store.metadata-cache.inmemory.max-item-size
+        [max_item_size: <int> | default = 131072000]

       # How long to cache list of tenants in the bucket.
       # CLI flag: -blocks-storage.bucket-store.metadata-cache.tenants-list-ttl